Ibanez GRGM21MCA Candy Apple Electric Guitar Review for Beginners

 Comparison to Competitors

-I couldn’t resist comparing this to the Squier Mini Strat, another popular choice in the 3/4 electric guitar category.
+Ibanez sells the same Mikro body in other finishes, covered here as the RG Mikro in metallic purple, while the full scale Gio GRX70QA is the step up in size.
+The natural comparison here is the Squier Mini Strat, another popular choice in the 3/4 electric guitar category.
 While the Mini Strat has its merits, such as a slightly brighter tone, the Ibanez GRGM comes out ahead in build quality and versatility.
 The dual humbuckers provide more tonal variety compared to the Mini Strat’s single-coil pickups, making it a better choice for those who want to explore different genres.

 Cost vs Value